HeronSky/Saturn_Static/README.md

 - Select celestial bodies such as Mercury, Venus, Mars, Jupiter, Saturn, Uranus, Neptune, the Moon, and the Sun.
 - Customize the observation time range (default: 8 hours).
 - Use your current location or manually input latitude and longitude.
-- Dark mode support for better visualization.
 - Automatically adjusts time labels based on the user's timezone.
-- Generate and download altitude charts as PNG images.
+- Generate and download altitude charts.

 ---